-- 1. The board must decide the scope of personnel activities that will be conducted as part of the city's ongoing operations.
-Then all personnel-related tasks must be assigned to specific persons within the city organization.
-These assignments should be reviewed and distributed or made readily available to all employees. - 2.
+- 1. The city council must decide the scope of personnel activities that will be conducted as part of the city's ongoing operations.
+Then all personnel-related tasks must be assigned to specific persons within the city organization. - 2.
 All of the city's personnel policies and procedures should be clearly spelled out in writing in easily understood language and distributed or made readily available to all employees.